NVIDIA/aistore/docs/bucket.md

 | local buckets | Some buckets exist only within AIS.
 These are referred to as **local buckets** and can be created through the [REST API](http_api.md).
 Local buckets are totally distributed content-wise, across the entire AIS cluster. | [Checksumming](storage_svcs.md#checksumming), [LRU (advanced usage)](storage_svcs.md#lru-for-local-buckets), [Erasure Coding](storage_svcs.md#erasure-coding), [Local Mirroring and Load Balancing](storage_svcs.md#local-mirroring-and-load-balancing) |
 | cloud buckets | When AIS is deployed as [fast tier](/README.md#fast-tier), buckets in the cloud storage can be viewed and accessed through the [RESTful API](http_api.md) in AIS, in the exact same way as local buckets.
 When this happens, AIS creates local instances of said buckets which then serves as a cache.
 These are referred to as **Cloud-based buckets** (or **cloud buckets** for short). | [Checksumming](storage_svcs.md#checksumming), [LRU](storage_svcs.md#lru), [Local mirroring and load balancing](storage_svcs.md#local-mirroring-and-load-balancing) |

 Cloud-based and local buckets support the same API with minor exceptions.
-Cloud buckets have operations specific to its cache within AIS.
-Local buckets, as of v2.0, are the only buckets that can be created, renamed or deleted through the [RESTful API](http_api.md).
+Cloud buckets can be *evicted* from AIS.
+Local buckets, as of v2.0, are the only buckets that can be created, renamed, erasure coded, deleted via the [RESTful API](http_api.md).

+### Bucket Provider

+Any storage bucket handled by AIS may originate in a 3rd party Cloud, or be created (and subsequently filled-in) in the AIS itself.
+But what if there's a pair of buckets, a Cloud-based and, separately, a local one, that happen to share the same name?
+To resolve the potential naming conflict, AIS 2.0 introduces the concept of *bucket provider*.

+> Bucket provider is realized as an optional parameter in the GET, PUT, DELETE and [Range/List](batch.md) operations with (currently) two supported enumerated values: `local` and `cloud`.

-The RESTful API itself is documented [here](http_api.md), while this document serves to further explain certain features of it specific to buckets.
+For detailed documentation please refer [to the RESTful API reference and examples](http_api.md).
+Rest of this document serves to further explain features and concepts specific to storage buckets.

 ## Local Bucket
 Local Buckets are buckets that exist only within AIS.